DragoniteDD/MATLAB-Data-Tag-Tool-GUI/README.md

 Name of the researcher/clinician who tags the signal.
 #### 9. Save work
 Save your work.
-This push button was placed far away from load and reset buttons to prevent misclicks.
+This push button was placed far away from the load and the reset buttons to prevent misclicks.
 #### 10. Risk level tagging buttons
 Tag the current signal with a certain risk level.
 Hotkey1: alt + {RL}
 Hotkey2: alt + numpad{RL}
 substitute {RL} with the actual risk level of the signal that you want to tag. e.g. alt + 2, alt + numpad2
+The number keys represented by {RL} are located to the top of 'qwerty' region of the keyboard.
+If you have a full size (104-key-keyboard) keyboard, you will have a numpad to the right of the arrow keys, numpad{RL} refers to the number keys in the numpad.
 In addition, there is one more hotkey for tagging risk level 0: alt + backquote
 'backquote' is the key locating to the left of '1'.
 It looks like \` or ~ on your keyboard.
 #### 11. Tagging history